ohmybrew/ohmybrew.github.io/_posts/2016-01-01-polymorphic-and-route-concerns.markdown

 ## The problem

 If your polymorphic modal has a controller, how do you know what object is using it?
 How do you get the object itself?
-Let's start and assume I have a polymorphic modal for Metafields, so many modals can have metafields and we'll call it *fieldable*.
+Let's start and assume I have a polymorphic modal for Metafields, so many models can have metafields and we'll call it *fieldable*.

 ```ruby
 # modals/metafield.rb